 Our studies based on the SYNC model of dynamics in the rings of Saturn show the emergence of synchronization in the vicinity of the outer B ring edge.
-Like the Maxwell demon this synchronization makes the epicycle motion of particles to be synchronous that practically eliminates collisions between them.
+Like the Maxwell demon, this synchronization makes the epicycle motion of particles to be synchronous that practically eliminates collisions between them.
 This gives a suppression of diffusion by orders of magnitude and a formation of a diffusive shock wave slowly propagating inside the synchronization domain.
 The size of this front or the edge of the ring is of the order of a few epicycle radius being of about of a few tens of meters.
-This is in agreement with the present observation data which give its size to be about 10 meters.
-The size of the synchronization domain created by Mimas is of the order of 4000km.
-The front moves most slowly in the center of the synchronization domain so that it is most probable to observe it at the exact resonance 2:1 between the edge frequency and the frequency of Mimas.
+This is in agreement with the present observation data which give its size to be about 10 m.
+The size of the synchronization domain created by Mimas is of the order of 4000 km (remarkably, the total number of synchronized particles, which can be estimated as $>10^{12}$, is huge).
+The front moves most slowly in the centre of the synchronization domain, so that it is most probable to observe it at the place where the ring edge frequency and the frequency of Mimas are in exact resonance 2:1.
 The observations show that the actual position is close to this value with a relative accuracy of $10^{-4} - 10^{-5}$.

 Similar synchronization effects should exist at other resonances with other satellites.
-Our preliminary data give a similar picture for the outer A ring edge which is closely located to the 7:6 resonance with Janus (here the dimensionless kick strength is $\epsilon \approx 1.19$ but the relative frequency size of the synchronization window is approximately twice smaller due to higher order of the resonance).
+Our preliminary data give a similar picture for the outer A ring edge which is closely located to the 7:6 resonance with Janus (here, the dimensionless kick strength is $\epsilon \approx 1.19$ but the relative frequency size of the synchronization window is approximately twice smaller due to higher order of the resonance).

 The synchronization mechanism proposed here can also be responsible for existence of very narrow planetary rings.
-Indeed, if initially particles are distributed inside the resonance then those which are inside the synchronization window will remain there practically forever since the collision induced diffusion is switched off, while those outside of the window will diffuse away living a narrow ring of particles inside the synchronization window.
+Indeed, if initially particles are distributed inside the resonance then those which are inside the synchronization window will remain there practically forever since the collision-induced diffusion is switched off, while those outside of the window will diffuse away leaving a narrow ring of particles inside the synchronization window.